1 job per family, implementation of CAA, focus on social schemes in BJP manifesto for Bengal polls | Politics

 The party also promised free KG to PG education for all women and free travel for them in public transport.

-It promised to build new AIIMS in North Bengal, Jungle Mahal and Sunderban regions, besides toilets and clean drinking water for every family.
+It pledged to build new AIIMS hospitals in North Bengal, Jungle Mahal and Sunderban regions, besides toilets and clean drinking water for every family.

-Shah said that when the BJP forms the government in West Bengal, people would not have to go to court for organising Durga Puja and Saraswati Puja.
+Shah said that when the BJP forms the government in West Bengal, people would not have to go to court for organising Durga Puja and would not be subjected to baton- charge by police for holding Saraswati Puja.

+He promised transforming the Durga Puja festival in Kolkata into an international tourist attraction.

 In the poll manifesto, the party also promised a Rs 20,000 crore Ishwar Chandra Vidyasagar Fund for the infrastructure development of schools, and five universities at par with IITs and IIMs.